 Congratulations WASA Region 113 award winners

-Congratulations to Olympia High School student Bea Wilhelm, community leader Joe Ingoglia, and Executive Director of Secondary Education Mick Hart for being recognized at this year’s Washington Association of School Administrators (WASA) Region 113 annual awards dinner.
+Congratulations to Council Chairman of the Squaxin Island Tribe Kris Peters, Capital High School student Joseph McCraney, and Olympia High School students Anova Sattar and Vy Le for being recognized at this year’s Washington Association of School Administrators (WASA) Region 113 annual awards dinner.

-More than 100 people attended the May 25, 2022 event to recognize “outstanding educational administrators and others who have made extraordinary contributions to K-12 education.”
+The May 28, 2025 event drew a strong showing of supporters to recognize outstanding educational administrators and others who have made extraordinary contributions to K-12 education.

 The Student Leadership Award recognizes outstanding student leaders who have created or played a significant leadership role in initiatives or programs that promote access, equity or social justice in their school and community.

-The Community Leadership Award is presented to community members or groups in recognition of their outstanding contributions to education.
+The Community Leadership Award is presented to community members or groups to recognize their outstanding contributions to education.